Skip to content

 Implementing the block itself is relatively simple.
 On top of the instructions above, you're going to add a credentials parameter to the Input model and the run method:

-from autogpt_libs.supabase_integration_credentials_store.types import (
+from backend.data.model import (

 APIKeyCredentials,